 Sanding away 6 layers of paint

-Damage on the side at the front of the fender
+Damage on the the front of the fender

 Some damage at the rear upper wing

 The rear looks pretty OK, just some minor dents

 All in all I’m feeling not so lucky.
 On the other hand, it’s a 48 year old car so it had to have some hidden damages.
 As I said most damages do not have rust, but they have to be attended to.

 I came across this advertisement of Volvo, pretty funny advertising by Volvo.